 Those peacock ornaments on the artificial living room tree tend to be more unique and detailed.
 Other peacock and bird embellishments adorn the tree, including; ribbon, garland, floral picks, clip-on birds, and feather sprays.
 Come see! (more…)

 Today, I want to show how Christmas decorating with a peacock theme is applied to my formal dining room, front hall and living room.

 Last week, I shared Peacock Ornaments Decorate Chandelier at Christmas.
 In this post, you’ll see how the peacock theme extends to the dining room centerpiece and tablescape, a grandfather clock and mirror, and living room Christmas tree.

 Year-round peacock decor accents in my living room, front hall and dining room came first.
 Just here and there — in pillows, floral arrangements and artwork.
 Although in the dining room, walls are covered in classic peacock wallpaper.

 Over the years, I found peacock theme ribbon, ornaments, feathers, floral accents, and more during the Christmas holiday season.
-I had no idea peacock Christmas decorations were even a thing! (more…)
+Previously, I had no idea peacock Christmas decorations were even a thing! (more…)